Allied Paper Landfill/Bryant Mill Pond Area

 We want your feedback!

-If you have a question or would like to be added to our postal or email lists, please use this form.
+If you have a question or would like to be added to our postal or email lists, please use our feedback form.

-EPA held an Open House on February 19 to share information about past cleanup actions, groundwater at the Allied Landfill, the nature and extent of contamination, the Superfund process and potential cleanup options for the Landfill.
+EPA held an Open House on Feb.
+19, 2014 to share information about past cleanup actions, groundwater at the Allied Landfill, the nature and extent of contamination, the Superfund process and potential cleanup options for the landfill.
 EPA and EPA contractors along with Michigan Department of Environmental Quality staff were available to talk one-on-one throughout the session.

 The information shared can be found in the posters listed below.